Setting Up Domain Mapping

 Once the mapping is complete, visitors will be able to visit your blog at www.example.com.
 However, your original Typepad URL (example.typepad.com) will still be available.
 Any links that you had coming in to the Typepad URL previously will not be broken.

 Domain registration is available directly through Typepad.
-Please note domain registration is in Beta.
-Join the Typepad Beta team to check out all the new features at Account > Summary.
-If you are a beta member with a Plus or higher plan, go to Account > Domain Mapping and check for availability of your preferred domain to get started.
+At Account > Domain Mapping, you can search for and purchase a domain.
 If you already a registered domain, proceed with the below instructions for setting up mapping at your registrar.

 - Domain Requirements